The Big Lunch FAQs

 Of course!
 You can host a Big Lunch at any time – choose what works for your community!

 Just like our communities, Big Lunches come in all shapes and sizes.
 No matter when you’re joining in, The Big Lunch is a chance for everyone to celebrate community connections and get to know one another a little better.
-The most important thing about having a Big Lunch is bringing people together, so if the date doesn’t suit you or your community, we absolutely encourage you to hold your Big Lunch on a different date.
+The most important thing about having a Big Lunch is bringing people together, so if the date doesn’t suit you or your community, we absolutely encourage you to hold your Big Lunch on any day or time throughout the year.

 What is The Big Lunch’s link with the Eden Project?